tlonny/lonnymq/README.md

 ## Message creation

-We can add a message to the queue (and assign it to a particular channel) with the `create` function:
+You can add a message to the queue (and assign it to a particular channel) using the `create` function:

 ```typescript
 await queue